 - There is a Will which includes Trusts.

 Jane explains, “One of the important factors of probate and estate administration is time.
 Following the death of a loved one you will naturally be going through your own grief and adjusting to a new life.
 If you are then appointed as an Executor, you will also have to manage these responsibilities, and it is crucial that it is done correctly to avoid those delays and possible fines if the Inheritance Tax is not calculated and paid.
 We unfortunately see on a regular basis Executors who have attempted to complete probate and estate administration themselves but they have made a mistake, through not fault of their own, and so we then have to start from the beginning, adding to the delays, cost and emotional distress that will already be experienced.
 We offer a free 30 minute appointment to anyone who needs to complete this stage, so they can find out more about the process and how we can support them through it.”

 To find out more about how Jane or the Private Client team can help you with probate and estate administration, call them today on 01329 222075 or email firstname.lastname@example.org.
-Alternatively, you can read more about the potential pitfalls of completing this yourself here.

 Alternatively, you may find the following resources useful:

 - Probate and Estate Administration Overview

 - How long does probate take?

 - Should I complete probate myself?